The mess we attribute to Facebook predates Facebook by just about forever.

 Or even from a belief system that we have attached to our sense of self…

-Can we really say it is us, and not our emotions and tightly-held beliefs doing the talking?
+Can we really say it is us, and not our emotions, identities, and tightly-held beliefs doing the talking?

-All those subconscious and semi-conscious impulses using our voice boxes to vent themselves onto others without telling us that what they’re doing?
+All those subconscious and semi-conscious impulses using our voice boxes to vent themselves without telling us that what they’re doing?

-In this moment, we tend to operate so completely on autopilot that we don’t even notice that our sovereignty over our own speech, over our own bodies and minds has been usurped…
+In this moment, it can be easy to operate so completely on autopilot that we don’t even notice that our sovereignty over our own speech, over our own bodies and minds has been usurped…

-…not by some evildoer or monster or whatever…but by our own unwillingness to face our pains, self-doubts, and fears and hold them with tenderness, compassion, and love.
+…not by some evildoer or monster or whatever…but by our own unhealed pains, self-doubts, and fears, traumas, etc.

-Freedom requires one to bring complete awareness to one’s deepest motivations and internal states, and negotiate them until we are no longer controlled by them in any way.
+Freedom requires one to bring complete awareness to one’s deepest motivations and internal states, and negotiate them until we are no longer controlled by them.

 When we blame Facebook for sucking away our attention, maybe we’re really saying “I don’t think I’m enough” or “I wish I felt more connected” or “I wish I felt more love in my life.”